intel/llvm/xpti/doc/SYCL_Tracing_Implementation.md

 adding multiple nodes to the graph, where one of the nodes represents the computation and the others dependent memory transfers.

 To model this, we create a global graph for every application instantiation and all kernel executions in the applications are added as nodes in this global graph.
 In the SYCL runtime, there is no obvious location where the creation of the global graph can be inserted as many objects are instantiated statically.
-Currently, we embed the graph creation in the plugin interface (PI) layer `initialize()` call.
+Currently, we perform the graph creation during UR initialization, in the `initializePlugins()` call.
 In this call, we will perform two operations:

 1. Initialize all listeners and create a trace event to represent the graph.
-This is done in `sycl/include/sycl/detail/pi.cpp`.
+This is done in `sycl/include/sycl/detail/ur.cpp`.
 2. Send a `graph_create` event to all subscribers.
 This notification will only be sent once.